hammertoe/quernus_website/_posts/2015-08-15-ios-deployment-part-2.md

 ## The Deployment Process

-One of the first things I noticed when I first started getting involve in the development of an iOS application is just how insanely complex the deployment process is to a newcomer.
-Even regardless of my having to get my head around new programming languages (Objective C and Swift) and new APIs, the bigger hurdle was Xcode itself.
+One of the first things I noticed when I first started getting involved in the development of an iOS application is just how insanely complex the deployment process is to a newcomer.
+Even regardless of me having to get my head around new programming languages (Objective C and Swift) and new APIs, the bigger hurdle was Xcode itself.

-At first I was the liaison with the outsources mobile app development agency.
+At first I was the liaison with the outsourced mobile app development agency.
 Every few weeks the agency would do a ‘Testflight’ build for us to try out.
 We’d give feedback and that would be rolled into their development as they went along.
-For speaking with them, the actual process of testing, building and deploying a release would take one of their developers most of an afternoon to do.
+Speaking to them, the actual process of testing, building and deploying a release would take one of their developers most of an afternoon to do.
 Trying to get the releases more frequent would just tie up a valuable developer for longer.

 Eventually we moved the development of the app in-house.
-We recruited our own developer to work on the project.
+We recruited a developer to work on the project.
 I was now more involved in the actual day-to-day management of the development process.
 And this was when I started to realised just how complex the deployment can be.
 The developer was fantastic and helped me to understand things a great deal, but the process of actually deploying the app was cumbersome.

 I tried to do a build myself from Xcode.
 This required me to have the right certificates, keys, and provisioning profiles to work.
 Several times Xcode would come up with some error about the provisioning profile and just ask me if I wanted it to ‘fix it’.
 If I hit the button to fix it, it just went away and did it’s magic.
 I had no idea what it was actually doing.
 I just pressed an hoped.
 Sometimes it worked, sometimes it didn’t.
 In talking to other iOS developers this seemed like ‘normal’ behaviour.
 Most of them didn’t really know what was going on.
 They just hit the button in Xcode and hopes for the best.
 Kudos to Apple for hiding all the details and letting people get on with the task at hand, developing software, but when things went wrong it is hard to work out.